zacharykerickson/EXPORTS_NP_backscatter/README.md

 # EXPORTS_NP_backscatter
 Code on EXPORTS North Pacific backscatter alignment, in support of publication Erickson et al., 2021 in Elementa.

+Note: I will edit this to make it more helpful, and make sure the code is commented!
+Hopefully before paper is submitted.
+Once paper is accepted I will also make a static DOI for this by uploading to Zenodo (I think I should wait until it is accepted, since the DOI will be a static version of this repository).

 # Table of Contents

 `get_bestfit.py`: includes functions to find nearest profiles between two platforms, interpolate data with respect to depth and density, and fit a line through data using orthogonal distance regression (ODR).